cudev/browser-games-portal/README.md

 ## What?
 Basically, this application is a catalogue of playable games.
 The application can detect device type and show only supported games accordingly.
-By default it looks like this:
+It looks like this on different devices:

 <a href="https://cloud.githubusercontent.com/assets/10897933/17218759/a4cb5246-54f1-11e6-9a7f-202e42a5ff76.jpg"><img src="https://cloud.githubusercontent.com/assets/10897933/17218759/a4cb5246-54f1-11e6-9a7f-202e42a5ff76.jpg" width="50"></img></a>
 <a href="https://cloud.githubusercontent.com/assets/10897933/17218760/a4cbf1ce-54f1-11e6-9428-36117df38d6d.jpg"><img src="https://cloud.githubusercontent.com/assets/10897933/17218760/a4cbf1ce-54f1-11e6-9428-36117df38d6d.jpg" width="200"></img></a>